markjnkim/es_mod/02-css/content/lesson-5-pretty-css.md

 }
 ```

-> **Rewind:** In Module 1, we needed to apply relative positioning to the hero section so the form inside could be positioned absolutely.
+> **Rewind:** Earlier in our Run Buddy career, we needed to apply relative positioning to the hero section so the form inside could be positioned absolutely.
 The same principle applies here.
 The custom radio/checkbox buttons are going to sit absolutely inside of the labels.

 Now here's the crazy part.
 We're not going to add our new buttons in the HTML code.
 We're going to use CSS and **pseudo-elements** to do this.
 Add the following CSS rule to your style sheet: